ObjectVision/GLOBIO/README.md

 ## Setup
 <details>
 <summary><b>GeoDMS software</b></summary>
-<p>Open source Geographic Data & Model Software (GeoDMS) wordt actief ontwikkeld voor het maken van (geografisch expliciete) plannings ondersteunings systemen.
-Navigeer voor de installatie van GeoDMS naar de <a href="https://github.com/ObjectVision/GeoDMS/releases">releases</a> pagina van <a href="https://github.com/ObjectVision/GeoDMS">GeoDMS</a> en volg de installatie stappen.
-De huidige publieke versie van Hestia is getest met GeoDMS versie 14.4.2</p>
+<p>Open source Geographic Data & Model Software (GeoDMS) is actively being developed to create (geographical explicit) planning support systems.
+For installation of GeoDMS navigate to the <a href="https://github.com/ObjectVision/GeoDMS/releases">releases</a> page of <a href="https://github.com/ObjectVision/GeoDMS">GeoDMS</a> and follow the steps. </p>
 </details>

 ### Source data